 At Personal and Relationship Counselling, we have a diverse range of specialists with years of experience in providing an effective, personalised form of couples counselling and psychotherapy in Plymouth and online.
-Our team contains experts in a range of areas, such as couples psychotherapy, LGBTQIA+ issues, CBT, and bereavement and loss, allowing us to determine the exact kind of help you need at the first contact and offer a personalised form of help that goes to the heart of your problems.
+Our team contains experts in a range of areas, such as couples counselling, psychotherapy, LGBTQIA+ issues, EMDR, bereavement and loss, addiction and trauma, allowing us to determine the exact kind of help you need at the first contact and offer a personalised form of help that goes to the heart of your problems.

-Keep reading for more information on each member of our friendly team of BACP accredited couples counsellors and psychotherapists in Plymouth.
+Keep reading for more information on each member of our friendly team of BACP registered and accredited counsellors and psychotherapists in Plymouth.

 I am a fully qualified, MBACP accredited, experienced counsellor and psychotherapist, offering a warm, confidential, non-judgmental space for both individuals and couples.